Your search has found 7 jobs

 Compensation: $200,000 - $320,000 base (negotiable depending on level) + bonus + meaningful equity + benefits

-Location: SF Bay Area (Hybrid).
+Location: SF Bay Area or Miami (Hybrid).
 Remote flexibility in the short term.

 If you’re motivated by pushing vision-language models toward deeper reasoning and real-world capability, we’d like to speak with you!